mailchand/CHaRTr/README.md

 ## Mac OSX Catalina

 I had minor issues running it on Mac OSX Catalina.
 Issues are resolved by updating to the latest R studio and also updating R to 3.6.2.
-Also install the latest version of the clang compiler for 3.6.2.  (instructions available at https://cran.r-project.org/bin/macosx/)
+Also install the latest version of the clang compiler for 3.6.2.  (instructions available at https://cran.r-project.org/bin/macosx/).
+Please also see https://cran.r-project.org/bin/macosx/tools/